beydogan/yandex_domains/README.md

 ## Usage

-This client works for only **Administrator** access.
+This client works with only **Administrator** access.
 More details about Administrator user is [here](https://tech.yandex.com/domain/doc/concepts/termin-docpage/).
 In order to use the client and API features, the PDD token is required.
 You can get a PDD token on the [token management](https://pddimp.yandex.ru/api2/admin/get_token)  page by entering a domain name that has already been verified.

 **Initialize a client**
 ```ruby